zhaoyutong43210/CBCT_Scatter_CCMB/example_data/README.md

 This folder contains the blank scan.

+The FilterBowtie.xim file or Filter.xim  in the AIR-Half-Bowtie-125KV folder is used as the blank scan.

 #### Reconstructions folder

+This folder only contains the reconstruction setup, the reconstructed image is in the third section.

+## 3. CBCT
-This folder contains the reconstructed image by using the Varian Reconstructor.
+This folder contains the reconstructed image by using the Varian Reconstructor (this software is not accesssible since it's not a free, nor an open-source software).
+Therefore we use the TIGRE as our reconstructor.